LSDG/resources/README.md

 Web Dev is a really broad topic, but it can be a great way into software development for a lot of reasons:

 * it touches on many parts of what makes computers useful to humans,
-* there are so many pre-existing frameworks and tools that it is fast to come up with useful sfotware and only touch on things that are unique to your task
+* there are so many pre-existing frameworks and tools that it is fast to come up with useful software and only touch on things that are unique to your task
 * there is a high demand for people with even minimal skills
 * much of the technology (html, css, JS) is highly fault-tolerant